SFDO-Tooling/CumulusCI/docs/tasks.rst

 ``-o object ObjectName``
 	 *Required*

-	 Name of the SObject to query.
+	 Name of the Hierarchical Custom Settings Object to query.

 ``-o object FieldName``
 	 *Required*

-	 Name of the Field on the SObject to query.
+	 Name of the Field on the Custom Settings object to query.

 ``-o value Value``
 	 *Required*

-	 Value to check for
+	 Value to check for.
+Supports Numeric, Boolean or String comparison.

 ``-o managed true``
 	 *Optional*

 	 If True, applies the project namespace to replace tokens in the object and field.
-	 Defaults to false
+	 Defaults to true

 ``-o poll_interval POLLINTERVAL``
 	 *Optional*